 If you stick two pieces of bubble gum on the steering wheel cover laying on the table to either side of your hand, NOW you could slide the cover side-to-side without pressing downward.

 In the case of the steering wheel, you could relax your grip, still maintain control, and improve your ability to detect the limit with greater confidence.

-The difference is so remarkable and confidence-inspiring, that the limit almost begins to light up like a neon sign in the driver's mind.
+The difference is nearly impossible to describe.
+It's so confidence-inspiring, that the limit becomes obvious in the driver's mind.
 But, until you feel it for yourself, you cannot begin to imagine how big a difference it makes since your basis for evaluation is the old friction paradigm.